-Upon completion of this course, a successful student should be able to
+By the end of this course, successful students should be able to:

 Knowledge and Understanding

 - 1. Demonstrate familiarity with the functioning of the national economy. - 1.
 Outline major macroeconomic issues, the circular flow of income and how to measure national income and output. - 2.
 Identify fundamental macroeconomic schools of thought, theories and models. - 3.
 Describe the basic theory of aggregate demand and supply in a basic Keynesian AS-AD model as well as the IS-LM model. - 4.
 Discuss economic policies that can be utilised to influence economic conditions.